allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 Why do we need this?
 Theoretically there should be no difference &mdash; DOM structure of the page is the same, but in case of GEB we can observe some inexplicable behavior.
 It can&rsquo;t deal with pure tag filtering in CSS.
 It means Geb can easily find element by Id or class name, but cannot handle a single tag with no additional attributes.
-That&rsquo;s the reason we added class name &ldquo;name&rdquo; parameter to search path.
+That&rsquo;s the reason we added class name &ldquo;name&rdquo; parameter to the search path.

 In the last lines of codes above we deal with quite a similar case.
 We use XPath/jQuery to find span with class name &ldquo;name&rdquo; and text which contains substring &ldquo;Tablety&rdquo;.
 We can do it in the same way as a moment ago, but we use `contains` method instead.
 The main difference is that if we don&rsquo;t use &ldquo;contains&rdquo;, the whole text has to be exactly equal to matched one.
-If we use `contains`, text just has to contain a substring with given text.
+If we use `contains`, the text just has to contain a given substring.
 You can find more information about XPath methods for Strings [here](http://www.w3schools.com/xpath/xpath_functions.asp#string)

 Let&rsquo;s go further.

-Now when we are in the category page we want to be, with results displayed, it is time to sort the list of results by price in ascending order.
+Now when we are in the category page we want to be, with results displayed, it is time to sort the list of results by price in an ascending order.
 To do such a thing we need to target the dropdown element responsible for sorting, choose &ldquo;cena: od najniższej&rdquo; (price: from the lowest) entry and wait for the list to be sorted.
-This means waiting until page is reloaded &mdash; we will wait until dropdown entry is reloaded and &ldquo;cena: od najniższej&rdquo; is displayed in it.
-Let&rsquo;s go to implementation then.
+This means waiting until the page is reloaded &mdash; we will wait until the dropdown entry is reloaded and &ldquo;cena: od najniższej&rdquo; is displayed in it.
+Let&rsquo;s go to the implementation then.

 Java: